 2. Create the Outdoor Room Floor

 Floors are the ground plane of garden rooms.
 Designing the ground plane is the start of organizing the overall structure and function of the garden.
 The structure may be curvilinear or geometric or perhaps inspired by a style like mid-century modern or English cottage gardens.
-In the above outdoor living space, you can see a great example of a hardscaped geometric floor, with square tiles and a patterned outdoor rug.
-Using materials like these for your outdoor room gives the feeling of bringing the indoors out, and creates a living space that becomes an extension of the house.
+In the above outdoor living space, you can see a great example of a hardscaped geometric floor.
+This has square tiles and a patterned outdoor rug.
+Using materials like these for your outdoor room gives the feeling of bringing the indoors out.
+It creates a living space that becomes an extension of the house.

 The ground plane also reflects how the garden will be used.
 Do you need a space for dining, reading a book, playing bocce ball, or warming up by a fire?
 Understanding both the structure and function will help you determine the overall shape of the floor and the appropriate materials.